yuki04160/NLP-TBBT-Episode-Plot-Descriptions/README.md

    - Customize Stemmer and Stem Completion
      - First, I found that tm_map function in tm package and stemDocument function in SnowBallC package will change a letter 'y' at the end of a word to letter 'i', making words can not be completed perfectly.
 Thus, to perfrom stemming, I used hunspell_stem function instead.
      - Then, I found that hunspell_stem function can sometimes return none or more than one result.
 Thus, to solve this problem, I created a function to either keep the original term or return the last stem word.
      - Lastly, I found that stemCompletion function sometimes is not able to complete words using a dictionary.
-Thus, to ensure that it will keep the stem word instead of returning NA in such case, I wrote For loop and If function.
+Thus, to ensure that it will keep the stem word instead of returning NA in such case, I wrote For loop and IF function.
    - Bag of Words
      - I creted a term-document matrix where rows are the terms and columns are the documents.
 ## Text Mining Analysis